Self Help

 Issues With Notice

 One of the most common issues people have when they start probate is failure to notify the proper parties.
-A Notice of Petition for Probate has to be published in one of the Adjudicated Newspapers of Kern County plus parties with an interest in the estate must be notified by a special mailing.
+A Notice of Petition for Probate has to be published in one of the Adjudicated Newspapers of Kern County (Click link to access) plus parties with an interest in the estate must be notified by a special mailing.

-Whether your issue was with publication of your Notice, or if it was getting it mailed to the people with an interest in the estate, you can check out the content below for information on how to provide proper notice of your Petition for Probate.
+Whether your issue was with publication of your Notice, or if it was getting it mailed to the people with an interest in the estate, you can check out the content below for information on how to provide proper notice of your Petition for Probate or other petition.

 Using a Verified Supplement to Clear Probate Notes